DMINATOR/risk-based-programming/README.md

 - Compensations - if damage was made to customers/partners
 - Loss of reputation - potential impact in the future

+### Risk type

-- Data corruption - while application is working, the result is corruption of data, this is difficult to indentify and mitigate
+- Data corruption - While application is working, the result is corruption of data, this is difficult to indentify and mitigate
-- Security attack - Data breach, Ransomware attack, extortion
+- Security - Potential security impact: data breach, ransomware attack, extortion, takeover control
-- App crash - application stops working completely or becomes unresponsive
+- App crash - Application stops working completely or becomes unresponsive
-- Transient failures - Happens in a while but doesn't have a significant impact
+- Transient - Happens inconsistently at certain times
+- Unexpected - Application executes the code but the results are unexpected
-- Visual issues - doesn't prevent application from using, minor annoyance
+- Visual - Doesn't prevent application from working, displays incorrect or invalid values
-- Undetected issues - doesn't cause a problem since not materialized
+- Undetected - Issues that might happen but are not currently identified.
+It's assumed there are always some defects always present.

 ## App example